 Early Childhood Care & Education

-Voices convenes the Early Childhood Policy Action Network of stakeholders in early care and education which has developed the 2014 Unified Early Childhood Agenda, the “path to prosperity”.
-This agenda establishes shared priorities for 18 early childhood stakeholder organizations.
+Voices convenes the Early Childhood Policy Action Network of stakeholders in early care and education which has developed the 2015 Unified Early Childhood Agenda, “Building the Path to Virginia’s Prosperity”.
+This agenda establishes shared priorities for 19 early childhood stakeholder organizations.
 The path to prosperity outlines the steps Virginia must take to ensure all children enter school ready to learn.

 Voices is also supporting partner organizations taking the lead in the areas of Access to Health Care and Family Economic Security.

-Most critical in this area is the issue of the Medicaid Extension, which, if enacted, would make health care available through Medicaid to individuals up to 133% of the Federal Poverty Level (meaning only a little under $31,000 for a family of four).
+Most critical in this area is the issue of closing the health care coverage gap, which, if enacted, would make health care available through Medicaid (or similarly-funded benefit) to individuals up to 133% of the Federal Poverty Level (meaning only a little under $31,000 for a family of four).

 We will also be working with our partners at the Commonwealth Institute for Fiscal Analysis on bringing a more robust, meaningful Earned Income Tax Credit (EITC) to Virginia, and we’ll be working to ensure protections for other critical family benefits, such as TANF.
 We’ll keep you posted on the specifics of those efforts, as well.